 The T3010 is an important transparency tool for Canadian registered charities.
 Unfortunately for some charities completing the T3010 is an afterthought done a few days before the filing deadline by a bookkeeper or junior finance staff.
 From a risk management point of view, this is risky as the T3010 is one of the main tools CRA uses to decide which charities should be audited.
 Furthermore, many funders and donors utilize the T3010.
 Simple mistakes on the T3010 can result in your charity being flagged for audit by CRA or a funder simply declining to provide a grant.

 Failure to accurately complete the T3010 has resulted in huge headaches for some organizations.
-There are especially sensitive issues on the T3010 such as fundraising costs/practices, compensation and political activities which have caused tremendous media attention.
+There are especially sensitive issues on the T3010 such as fundraising costs/practices, administration, and compensation which have caused tremendous media attention.

 We assist charities in their transparency needs with: